President Milei of cash-strapped Argentina starts another US tour, plans to meet Elon Musk

 That's in sharp contrast to Musk's clash with Brazilian authorities, who threatened to regulate social media sites and accused Musk of obstruction this week.

-With its vast mineral reserves, Argentina has much to offer Musk, a dominant player in the auto industry who calls lithium — indispensable for electric car batteries — "the new oil."
+With its vast mineral reserves, Argentina has much to offer Musk, a dominant player in the auto industry who has referred to lithium — indispensable for electric car batteries — as "the new oil."

-Milei's free-market policies have raised hopes in the U.S. that the metal and other badly needed raw materials like lithium can be extracted closer to the U.S., breaking China's dominance of the battery supply chain.
+Milei's free-market policies have raised hopes in the U.S. that the metal and other badly needed raw materials like lithium can be extracted closer to home, breaking China's dominance of the battery supply chain.
 The Biden administration said it was exploring investment opportunities in Argentine lithium earlier this year.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.